oils-for-unix/oils/doc/help.md

 <h4 id="popd">popd</h4>

-The popd builtin removes a directory from the directory stack, and changes the working directory to it.
-Typically used along with pushd and dirs.

     popd

+Removes a directory from the directory stack, and changes the working directory to it.
+Typically used with `pushd` and `dirs`.

 <h4 id="dirs">dirs</h4>

+    dirs FLAG*

-The dirs builtin shows the contents of the directory stack.
-Typically used along with pushd and popd.
+Shows the contents of the directory stack.
+Typically used with `pushd` and `popd`.

-dirs FLAGS*

-FLAGS:
+Flags:

-  -c  Removes all the directories from the stack.
+    -c  Clear the dir stack.
-  -l  Show the directory stack, but with the real path instead of ~.
+    -l  Show the dir stack, but with the real path instead of ~.
-  -p  Show the directory stack, but formatted as one line per entry.
+    -p  Show the dir stack, but formatted as one line per entry.
     -v  Like -p, but numbering each line.

 ### Completion